RozanskiT/transformer_payne/README.md

 ### Installation using pip

-Install transformer-payne with `huggingface-hub` and `joblib` modules that allow you to easily download the model weights from the internet.
-Check that you are also having a `matplotlib` and `numpy` installed so you could run the example given above.
+Install transformer-payne along with the `huggingface-hub` and `joblib` modules, which enable easy downloading of model weights from the internet.
+Make sure you also have `matplotlib` and `numpy` installed in order to run the example shown above.
+If you plan to use the notebooks with additional examples located in the `tutorial/` directory, please also install `jupyterlab`, `notebook`, and `ipykernel`.

 ```
 pip install transformer-payne
 pip install huggingface-hub joblib numpy matplotlib
+pip install jupyterlab notebook ipykernel
 ```

 ### Developer installation from local repository